Positive intermediate Ricci curvature on cohomogeneity one manifolds in low dimensions: Introduction

+Finally, in dimensions three and two, the only closed, simply connected, cohomogeneity one manifolds are the spheres $S^3$ and $S^2$ (see \cite{Hoelscher07thesis}), which of course admit metrics with positive sectional curvature.

 This paper is organized as follows: In Section \ref{S:preliminaries}, we collect tools and observations used throughout the paper.
-Section \ref{S:constructions} is devoted to the construction of the metric with $\pr{4}$ on $S^3 \times \CP^2$ described in Theorem \ref{main-thm:S3CP2}, while the proof of Theorem \ref{main-thm:obstruction}, as well as that of the second claim in Theorem \ref{main-thm:S3CP2}, is given in Section \ref{S:obstructions}.
-Throughout the paper, we follow the notational conventions established in \cite{Hoelscher10}.
+Section \ref{S:constructions} is devoted to the construction of the metric with $\pr{4}$ on $S^3 \times \CP^2$ described in Theorem \ref{main-thm:S3CP2}.
+The proof of Theorem \ref{main-thm:obstruction}, as well as that of the second claim in Theorem \ref{main-thm:S3CP2}, is given in Section \ref{S:obstructions}.
+Specifically, the proof of Theorem \ref{main-thm:S3CP2} is given in Propositions \ref{P:s3xcp2} and \ref{P:P_A^7}.
+Throughout the paper, we follow the notational conventions established by Hoelscher in \cite{Hoelscher10}.